olicassis/cs-studies/system-design/design-patterns/solid/SOLID.md

 The DIP proposes reversing the direction of this dependency.
 When a low-level class implements the interfaces that high-level classes depend on, it inherently ties itself to the business logic layer.
 This approach often aligns with OCP, as low-level classes can be extended to accommodate different business logic implementations without modifying existing code.

-> TypeScript Implementation of code in the diagram on page 69 from the book *Dive Into Design Patterns* by Alexander Shvets, Refactoring.Guru, 2022.
+> TypeScript implementation of code in the diagram on page 69 from the book *Dive Into Design Patterns* by Alexander Shvets, Refactoring.Guru, 2022.
 Available at: [https://refactoring.guru/design-patterns/book](https://refactoring.guru/design-patterns/book)

 Before refactoring: